LaunchCodeEducation/java-web-development/docs/_sources/chapters/sql-part2/creating-databases.rst.txt

    .. figure:: ./figures/importCsvFile.png
       :alt: Select file path to csv file.

 #.
-In the following panel, use the default option
+In the following panel, select the default option
    *Use existing table --> storage.writing_supply*, and click *Next*.
 #.
 Once again, accept the default options for importing data into your table
    columns.
 Click *Next*.